 The National Council of Jewish Women—Greater Houston Section found AVDA to serve as an adjunct to local women’s centers and as a resource for the thousands of battered women in need of legal aid.

-AVDA’s Legal Advocacy Project operates with an all-volunteer staff in space donated by Gulf Coast Legal Foundation.
+AVDA’s Legal Advocacy Project operates with a team of volunteers in space donated by Gulf Coast Legal Foundation.
 Rhonda Gerson serves as AVDA’s first executive director.

 AVDA hires a contract attorney to represent abuse victims who fall through the cracks of available services in family-law litigation.

 Each weekday, volunteers from AVDA and the League of Women Voters interview family violence complainants in the District Attorney’s Community Intake Office.
 With the support of District Attorney Johnny Holmes, this pilot project evolves into the Family Criminal Law Division of the Harris County District Attorney’s Office.